tastiSaher/Metamers/README.md

 At the beginning of my research, almost all legacy code was only available in Matlab.
 My original motivation was to create a unified Python framework.
-Due to the lack of time, the project was abandoned after I left research.
+The project was abandoned after I left research.
 Due to various requests for the implementation of [1] and talks with fellow researchers, I decided to refactor and finally publish relevant parts of the codebase.
 A visual tutorial on the concept of metamer mismatching is also included.